 Can you fly in the 3rd Trimester?
 Well yes you can, up until a point.

-- With a doctor’s certificate: If you’ve had a healthy pregnancy, you can fly on most airlines until you’re 36 weeks pregnant.
+- With a doctor’s certificate: If you’ve had a straightforward pregnancy, you can fly on most airlines until you’re 36 weeks pregnant.
 If you’re carrying twins, this will usually be up to 32 weeks.
-The doctor certificate will merely state what your due date is and will need to specify that you are healthy enough to fly.
+The doctor certificate will merely state what your due date is and will need to specify that you are safe enough to fly.

 - It is important though to check your specific airline carrier as I found that many differed on the timeframe they allow pregnant ladies on.
 On AirAsia for example, they accept travelling pregnant ladies up to 27 weeks pregnant without a certificate and up to 34 weeks pregnant with a medical certificate.